 We have scheduled this workshop to coincide with the peak of the herring spawning season near Sitka, one of the largest spring herring spawning occurrences on the west coast of North America.
-The huge biomass attracts many species of wildlife comprising a spectacle of many thousands of animals which come to feast on the vulnerable rich fish.
+The huge biomass attracts many species of wildlife, creating a spectacle of many thousands of animals which come to feast on the vulnerable rich fish.
 This biomass is an essential resource for the existence of almost all marine wildlife in the Pacific Northwest, and this annual spring spawning event is a celebration of this absolutely essential component of Southeast Alaska’s natural environment.

 Eagles gather by the thousands, lining the tress along the shoreline with their majestic white heads.
 The eagles’ keen eyesight and winter hunger helps create a more than formidable aerial presence with their continuous elegant dives, catching herring by the talon-full.
-Seals and steller sea lions rush through the tremendous schools of herring that ribbon the shallow waters along the shoreline.
+Seals and Steller sea lions rush through the tremendous schools of herring that ribbon the shallow waters along the shoreline.
 Humpback whales demonstrate a variety of foraging techniques to capture the extremely elusive schools of herring.
-With a little luck, we‘ll observe the whales fascinating cooperative ‘bubble-net’ feeding behavior up close.
+With a little luck, we‘ll observe the whales‘ fascinating cooperative ‘bubble-net’ feeding behavior up close.
 And of course, what marine wildlife party in Alaska would be complete without an appearance of the ocean‘s top predator, the killer whale.
 The orca’s nomadic travels most definitely include a ‘shopping trip’ to the buffet presented by the herring’s arrival to spawn along beautiful isolated beaches.

 Daily Routine and The M/V Northern Song

 During this workshop we will be traveling aboard our private, 84-foot world-class expedition yacht, The Northern Song.
-This luxuriously appointed yacht offers an ideal balance of public and personal space with ample outdoor areas for play and lounging.
+This luxuriously appointed yacht offers an ideal balance of public and personal space with ample outdoor areas for photography and lounging.
 Your cabin is clean, bright and comfortable, with a private bathroom and shower.
 There's plenty of public space to spread out and relax.

 Each day, as much as possible, we'll feature image reviews and critique, as well as Lightroom instruction.
 Plan on working hard!

 You will be guided and taught by Muench Workshops’ co-founder Marc Muench, an accomplished professional photographer and photographic educator who has a deep passion for the outdoors.
-We believe that the best way to teach is by demonstrating, and to this end, Juan will be shooting alongside you, demonstrating his vision, technique and sharing his love and knowledge of wildlife and the landscape.
-However, the priority is always YOU, and helping you get the best images YOU can get.
+We believe that one of the best ways to teach is by demonstrating, and to this end, Marc will be shooting alongside you, demonstrating his vision, technique and sharing his love and knowledge of wildlife and the landscape.
+However, the priority is always you, and helping you get the best images you can get.
+Your shots come first.

-The biggest advantage of having small groups is the flexibility they provide for customizing and adjusting both the schedule and agenda to suit the interests of the group while being able to maintain the flexibility required by variable weather.
+The biggest advantage of having small groups is the flexibility they provide for customizing and adjusting both the schedule and agenda to suit the interests of the group, while being able to maintain the flexibility required by variable weather.
 This allows us to cover only those topics that you are all interested in, including:

-- How to create artistic and pleasing wildlife and landscape photographs
+How to create artistic and pleasing wildlife and landscape photographs

-- Storytelling through natural history photography
+Storytelling through natural history photography

-- Best use of equipment
+Best use of equipment

-- Wildlife action photography techniques
+Wildlife action photography techniques

-- Adobe Lightroom basics
+Adobe Lightroom basics

-- Image presentations and critiques
+Image presentations and critiques

-Flights: Arrive in Sitka, Alaska, on or before April 5, 2017 and depart from Juneau Alaska, anytime on April 15, 2020.
+Flights: Arrive in Sitka, Alaska, on or before April 5, 2020 and depart from Sitka, Alaska, anytime on April 15, 2020.
 There is a flight out of Sitka after 6:00 PM on the 14th, but it will likely only get you as far as Seattle for the night.

-- Luxury private yacht, M/V Northern Song
+Luxury private yacht, M/V Northern Song

-- Lodging and meals during the workshop
+Lodging and meals during the workshop

-- Beverages including beer and wine at dinner
+Beverages including beer and wine at dinner

-- All permits, fees and gratuities
+All permits, fees and gratuities

-- Photo instruction including post processing
+Photo instruction, including post processing

-- Inspiration and a great time!
+Inspiration and a great time!

 What’s Not Included?